 Font and text

 Text in visualizations (including titles) should be black on a white background.
 If a third-party program does not allow this option, discuss alternatives with your editor.
+Use Proxima Nova as the font for all text if possible, or Arial if Proxima Nova is unavailable.

 When using colors to signify groups, maintain consistency across publications.